 In Studio, open the unit where you want to add the molecule viewer.

-Under Add New Component, click HTML, and then click IFrame.
+Under Add New Component, select HTML, and then select IFrame Tool.

 In the component editor that opens, replace the existing content with your own text.

 In the HTML Source Code box, enter the following line in the place where you want the molecule viewer to appear.

 path_to_folder with the URL of your file hosting site.
 The